kubernetes/kops/README.md

 We like to think of it as `kubectl` for clusters.

 `kops` helps you create, destroy, upgrade and maintain production-grade, highly available, Kubernetes clusters from the command line.
-AWS (Amazon Web Services) is currently officially supported, with GCE and VMware vSphere in alpha and other platforms planned.
+AWS (Amazon Web Services) is currently officially supported, with GCE in beta support , and VMware vSphere in alpha, and other platforms planned.

 ## Can I see it in action?